rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

 You did the same for the previous application, using only axios for plain HTTP requests.
-You configured Axios once with the GraphQL API endpoint to default all requests to this URI, and set up the authorization header.
+You configured axios once with the GraphQL API endpoint to default all requests to this URI, and set up the authorization header.
 The same happened here, because it's enough to configure your client once for all the following GraphQL requests.

 Remember, replace the `YOUR_GITHUB_PERSONAL_ACCESS_TOKEN` string with your personal access token you created on GitHub's website before.
 However, you may not want to put your access token directly into the source code, so you can create a *.env* file which holds all of your environment variables in your project folder.
 If you don't want to share the personal token in a public GitHub repository, you can also add the file to your *.gitignore* file.
 In the command line, you can create this file: